fluendo/recruitment/engineering/multimedia/README.md

 ## The rules

 We will provide you with a description of a new feature for the video player app, as it would be done by our Product Manager, and a list of User Stories describing its functionality.
-You will create the new application and publish your work in a public repository using a service like github or bitbucket.
+You will create the new application and publish your work in a private repository using a service like github, gitlab or bitbucket.
 As you will see, the User Stories do not have any UI design, so design it as you want since it won’t be taken in account.
 What we will value instead, is the ability to work with new API’s, your autonomy to interpret and implement User Stories, the use of good design patterns and your ability to split your work into commits and branches.